itsexe/SG_CPP/README.md

 ```
 (The packet in this example is used to check the clientversion and the language).
 We will also use this method to create the packets we send to the client.

-## Setup
-Please take a look at the wiki!

 ## Contribute
 Contributions are always welcome.
 Feel free to create pull requests (: